alkaloid/gatekeeper/README.md

 To start your Phoenix app:

-  1. Install dependencies with `mix deps.get`
+  1. Install dependencies with `mix deps.get && mix deps.compile && mix deps.compile` (repeat compilation is necessary first time around to get the Serial library working)
   2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   3. Start Phoenix endpoint with `mix phoenix.server`